sig-gis/rlcms/README.md

 Creates a Sentinel-2 Composite for an AOI or reference polygons.

 The resulting band stack is needed for both extracting training data information and as input to a trained model's inference.
-Set the `-p` flag if your AOI is a set of reference polygons and not one contiguous AOI polygon.
+Set the `-p` flag if your AOI is a set of reference polygons and not one contiguous AOI polygon - this will export band information only within each polygon's footprint.

 example:
 ```